-Recent research investigations (Badgley et al., 2021; West et al., 2020) have shown that the current manual forest carbon stock practices systematically overestimate forestry carbon offsetting projects with up to 29% of the offsets analyzed, totaling up to 30 million tCO2e (metric tons of CO2 equivalents) and worth approximately \$410 million.
+"Recent research investigations (Badgley et al., 2022) have shown that the current manual forest carbon stock practices systematically overestimate forestry carbon offsetting projects with up to 29% of the offsets analyzed, totaling up to 30 million tCO2e (metric tons of CO2 equivalents) and worth approximately \$410 million."
+(Reiersen et al., 2024)

 Overestimation can occur when project developers inflate the carbon benefits of their projects through practices such as double counting or using inaccurate baseline scenarios.
 This can lead to an overestimation of the carbon benefits of the project, which can undermine the effectiveness of the offset and erode trust in the integrity of the carbon market.

-- Radical transparency: Open up methodologies, baselines, algorithms and models transparently for independent audits to create trust.
+- 1. Create trust through radical transparency.
+Open up methodologies, baselines, algorithms, and models transparently for independent audits to create trust.
 Increasing transparency and accountability in the forest carbon offsetting process can help reduce the risk of errors and deliberate over-accounting.
-This can include requiring project developers to provide detailed documentation of their MRV processes, as well as establishing third-party verification of carbon stock estimates and project additionality. - Implement a blockchain-based registry for forest carbon offsets: It may be possible to reduce the risk of errors and deliberate over-accounting by providing a transparent and traceable system for monitoring and reporting on carbon benefits.
-This can help to increase trust in the integrity of forest carbon offsets and reduce the opportunity for large industries to engage in greenwashing by investing in low-quality offsets that do not deliver real emissions reductions. - Create a tamper-proof record of project data, including project design, monitoring and verification data, and transaction records: This can help to reduce the risk of fraud and improve the accuracy and credibility of forest carbon offsets. - Codesigning MRV systems with local communities can help to ensure that the technology is appropriate and effective for the local context.
-This can include involving local stakeholders in the design of monitoring protocols, selecting appropriate technologies, and interpreting and communicating data.
+This should include requiring project developers to provide detailed documentation of their MRV processes, as well as establishing third-party verification of carbon stock estimates and project additionality. - 2.
+Implement a blockchain-based registry for forest carbon offsets.
+It should be possible to reduce the risk of errors and deliberate over-accounting by providing a transparent and traceable system for monitoring and reporting on carbon benefits.
+This is expected to help increase trust in the integrity of forest carbon offsets and reduce the opportunity for large industries to engage in greenwashing by investing in low-quality offsets that do not deliver real emissions reductions.

-- Strengthen verification protocols: Strengthening verification protocols for forest carbon offsetting projects can help reduce the risk of errors and over-accounting.
-This can include requiring project developers to use standardized methodologies for MRV and establishing minimum requirements for third-party verification. - Establish penalties for noncompliance: Establishing penalties for noncompliance with forest carbon offsetting standards and protocols can help deter deliberate over-accounting and other forms of misconduct.
-This can include fines and sanctions for project developers found to be in violation of established standards and protocols. - Establish clear standards and protocols for measurement and audit: Establishing clear standards and • protocols for measurement and audit can help prevent over-accounting by providing a consistent and transparent framework for carbon accounting.
-These standards and protocols should be based on best practices and should be subject to review and revision as necessary. - Conduct frequent and random spot checks: Conducting frequent and random spot checks of measurements and audits can help detect any over-accounting or other irregularities that may occur.
-These spot checks should be conducted by independent third-party auditors and should be a requirement for all forest carbon offsetting projects. - Encourage disclosure and reporting of over-accounting: Encouraging project developers and auditors to disclose any instances of over-accounting or other irregularities can help increase transparency and prevent future instances of misconduct.
+- 3. Create a tamper-proof record of project data, including project design, monitoring and verification data, and transaction records.
+This can help to reduce the risk of fraud and improve the accuracy and credibility of forest carbon offsets. - 4.
+Invest in codesigning MRV systems with local communities.
+This approach can help ensure that the technology is appropriate and effective for the local context.
+This process should include involving local stakeholders in the design of monitoring protocols, selecting appropriate technologies, and interpreting and communicating data. - 5.
+Strengthen verification protocols.
+Strengthening verification protocols for forest carbon offsetting projects can help reduce the risk of errors and over-accounting.
+This should include requiring project developers to use standardized methodologies for MRV and establishing minimum requirements for third-party verification. - 6.
+Establish penalties for noncompliance.
+Establishing penalties for noncompliance with forest carbon offsetting standards and protocols should help deter deliberate over-accounting and other forms of misconduct.
+This can include fines and sanctions for project developers found to be in violation of established standards and protocols. - 7.
+Establish clear standards and protocols for measurement and audit.
+Establishing clear standards and protocols for measurement and audit can help prevent over-accounting by providing a consistent and transparent framework for carbon accounting.
+These standards and protocols should be based on best practices and should be subject to review and revision as necessary. - 8.
+Conduct frequent and random spot checks.
+Conducting frequent and random spot checks of measurements and audits can help detect any over-accounting or other irregularities that may occur.
+These spot checks should be conducted by independent third-party auditors and should be a requirement for all forest carbon offsetting projects. - 9.
+Encourage disclosure and reporting of over-accounting.
+Encouraging project developers and auditors to disclose any instances of over-accounting or other irregularities can help increase transparency and prevent future instances of misconduct.
 This can include requiring regular reporting of carbon accounting and making this information publicly available.